jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 **Use what immediately pops into your head.** Run with that natural association, eg.  penicillin = pencil.

-**Don't be afraid to stew.** If nothing immediately comes to mind, don't be afraid to mull around for a while until you find something that really fits.
+**Stew on it.** If nothing immediately comes to mind, don't be afraid to mull around for a while until you find something that really fits.
 Play with the word some.
 Roll it around in your mouth.
 Pronounce it in various ways.
 Look for a synonym.
 Instead of representing the word directly, represent a key fact about the concept.
 Use a dictionary to find other words that begin with the same first few letters.

 **Trigger off most characteristic syllable.** Unless every syllable is important, just use the one with most emphasis.